Circuit Training For Beginners: Everything You Need To Know

 What Is The Main Benefit Of Circuit Training?

-While there are several benefits to circuit training, the main one is rest.
+While there are several benefits of circuit training, the main one is rest.
 This may sound odd to you.
 How is rest a benefit of circuit training?
 Well, since you are targeting different muscle groups with each exercise, the rest of your body has the chance to rest while you work.
 If you are doing leg lifts, your arms and upper body are resting, which makes it easy for you to seamlessly move to an arm/upper body workout without the usual rest time.
 This makes for a quick workout (reducing rest times mean that you can get in a full body workout in just 30 minutes).
 By building strength, you are also raising your heart rate and therefore torching extra calories every single time.

 Is Circuit Training The Same As Interval Training?